Methamphetamine Abuse, Addiction And Treatment Options

 After the initial rush wears off, the brain remains at a high level of alertness, keeping the individual’s body on edge.
 Once the drug has completely worn off, the brain becomes depleted of dopamine and serotonin, which commonly results in a depressed state.

-Methamphetamine can be very addictive because the highs are very pleasing and the lows are barely tolerable.
+Methamphetamine can be very addictive because the highs are very pleasing but the lows are barely tolerable.
 Once a tolerance to methamphetamine develops, larger and more frequent doses will be needed to achieve the same level of effects that a smaller dose once did.
 With repeated misuse, meth can be toxic to the brain and cause permanent damage to brain cells.

 Continued meth abuse causes changes to the brain’s reward structure.
 These changes are a result of the damage caused by the chemical reaction between meth and brain tissues.
-People who abuse meth for a prolonged period of time also have severe changes to the parts of the brain involved with emotion and memory.
+People who abuse meth for a prolonged period also have severe changes to the parts of the brain involved with emotion and memory.

 This may explain some emotional and cognitive problems seen in those who abused methamphetamine later on in life.
-Even though some of the changes to the brain may be reversed after stopping the drug for a year or more, in some cases, changes to the brain may never heal, even after a long period of no longer using.
+Even though some changes to the brain may be reversed after stopping the drug for a year or more, in some cases, changes to the brain may never heal, even after a long period of no longer using.

 How Methamphetamine Abuse Affects The Body